The CoT Collection: Improving Zero-shot and Few-shot Learning of Language Models via Chain-of-Thought Fine-Tuning: Related Works

 \subsection{Chain-of-Thought (CoT) Prompting}

-\citet{wei2022chain} proposed Chain of Thought (CoT) Prompting, a technique that triggers the model to generate a rationale before the answer.
-By generating a rationale, LLMs could improve their reasoning abilities to solve challenging tasks such as arithmetic reasoning, commonsense reasoning, and symbolic reasoning. \citet{wang2022self} show that taking a majority vote with multiple rationales makes up the weakness of an LLM generating a single incomplete rationale. \citet{kojima2022large} shows that by appending the phrase `Let's think step by step', LLMs could perform CoT in a zero-shot setting.
-While LLMs could solve novel tasks with CoT Prompting, the effectiveness does not hold for smaller LMs as well~\citep{chung2022scaling}.
+\citet{wei2022chain} propose Chain of Thought (CoT) Prompting, a technique that triggers the model to generate a rationale before the answer.
+By generating a rationale, large LMs show improved reasoning abilities when solving challenging tasks. \citet{kojima2022large} show that by appending the phrase `Let's think step by step', large LMs could perform CoT prompting in a zero-shot setting.
+Different work propose variants of CoT prompting such as automatically composing CoT demonstrations~\citep{zhang2022automatic} and performing a fine-grained search through multiple rationale candidates with a tree search algorithm~\citep{yao2023tree}.
+While large LMs could solve novel tasks with CoT Prompting, \citet{chung2022scaling} and \citet{longpre2023flan} show that this effectiveness does not necessarily hold for smaller LMs.
+In this work, we aim to equip smaller LMs with the same capabilities by instruction tuning on large amount of rationales.